 You may be able to find a company's registered address for service on the New Zealand Companies Office website.

 If you do not have access to the Companies Office website, contact us and we can search it for you.

 If you work in a "triangular employment" situation, you may want to include a third party as a respondent when you apply to have an employment relationship problem investigated by the Authority.

 Triangular employment is when you are employed by one company, but work on a day-to-day basis for someone else.
 For example, you may be employed by a labour hire company, like a recruitment agency, and hired out to work for a third party.
 This is called triangular employment because there are 3 parties in the working arrangement:

 You can apply to include the controlling third party as a respondent if you think they have caused or contributed to your problem.
 You'll need to fill in a separate form if you want to include them in your application.

 You will need to include with your application:

-If you have been dismissed from your job and want to return to work (to be reinstated) while the Authority investigates, you must also include an "undertaking in relation to application for interim reinstatement" with your application.
+If you have been dismissed from your job and want to return to work (to be reinstated) while the Authority investigates your grievance, your application to the Authority must be accompanied by:

 To apply online, you will need: